luontola/web-intro/templates.md

 ## Run a web server

-This far we have created our site with just static HTML pages, but in order to use templates, we must create a *web server* which will dynamically generate HTML pages.
+This far we have created our site with just static HTML pages, but in order to use templates we must create a *web server* which will dynamically generate HTML pages.
 Your web browser will communicate with the web server and show the HTML pages which the web server generates.

 We will use the [Ruby][ruby] programming language and the [Sinatra][sinatra] web framework to create the web server.
 Follow the [installation guide](/install/) to install Ruby and Sinatra if you haven't yet done so.